matplotlib/matplotlib/doc/users/explain/fonts.rst

-Currently the public API for doing step 2 is `.FontManager.findfont` (and that method on the global `.FontManager` instance is aliased at the module level as `.font_manager.findfont`) will only find a single font and return the absolute path to the font on the filesystem.
+Currently the public API for doing step 2 is `.FontManager.findfont` (and that method on the global `.FontManager` instance is aliased at the module level as `.font_manager.findfont`), which will only find a single font and return the absolute path to the font on the filesystem.

 Font Fallback
 -------------

-There is no font that covers the unicode space thus it is possible for the users to require a mix of glyphs that can not be satisfied from a single font.
+There is no font that covers the entire Unicode space thus it is possible for the users to require a mix of glyphs that can not be satisfied from a single font.
 While it has been possible to use multiple fonts within a Figure, on distinct `.Text` instances, it was not previous possible to use multiple fonts in the